Nicholas2023/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ####15.
 Everyone is a proponent of strong encryption####

 * tr 'A-Za-z' 'N-ZA-Mn-za-m' : a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+####16.
+The eggs of the brood need to be an odd number####

+* paste -d, - - | cut -d, f1 :  a script that prints every other line from the input, starting with the first line.